 Is there a formal Shop Manager job description in the employee file?

 We performed a premium audit and successfully disputed the insurance company's assertion (interpretation) in this particular situation that employees classified as 8810 Clerical Office Employees must be separated 100% of the time from all operations.

-Class Code 8810: Aggressive Interpretation Of The Definition
+Workers Comp Code 8810: Aggressive Interpretation Of The Definition

 Here's another simple example from disputes we've seen with aggressive auditors.
 How would you classify the following "clerical" employees?